Nick Madrigal Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 11th across all league pitching staffs.
+- The Giants' 4.06 team ERA ranks 13th among all MLB pitching staffs.

-- The Giants give up the seventh-fewest home runs in baseball (151 total, 1.1 per game).
+- Giants pitchers combine to give up the fifth-fewest home runs in baseball (153 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.